When should I take the ACT or SAT?

 What type of score improvement can I expect?

 Results will depend on your effort.
-On average my students improve 100 points per section (300 points overall) after completing the program.
+On average my students improve 100 points per section on the SAT or 3-4 points on the ACT after completing our program.

 What is the PSAT and do I need to take it?

 The PSAT is given each year in October and it serves two purposes: to qualify students for National Merit Scholarships (junior year only) & to offer students and parents feedback on potential SAT scores, strengths, and weaknesses.
 For more information on who needs to take the PSAT see Frequently Asked Questions about the PSAT and National Merit Scholarships.

 Will College Prep’s SAT course prepare me for the PSAT?

 Yes!
 The PSAT is a shorter version of the SAT and doesn’t have a written essay component.
 The rest of the questions on the PSAT are just like those on the SAT, so the SAT Mastermind will help you address the subject matter, test strategies, question types, and overall approach.

 How do colleges look at my scores when I take the ACT or SAT more than once?